The Man of Steel (comics): Impact

 Two of the biggest changes to Superman was reestablishing him as the sole survivor of the planet Krypton and the removal of his career as Superboy.
-These alterations in continuity would have a serious impact on the Legion of Super-Heroes.
+These alterations in continuity would have a serious effect on the Legion of Super-Heroes.
 The Legion was formed based on the legends of Superman's adventures as a boy, and since they were still in continuity this was a problem.
 Additionally, Supergirl visited and worked with the Legion in many of their stories.
 Since Supergirl did not exist either, Byrne had to correct this incongruity.
 He created a storyline in his two books where the Legion travels back in time to confront the post-Crisis Superman to find an explanation on Superboy's apparent disappearance.
 It was revealed that the Legion's enemy, the Time Trapper had created a "pocket universe" where Superboy existed.
 Whenever that Superboy would travel to the future or the Legion would travel to the past, the Time Trapper shifted them in and out of the pocket universe.
 This would also be used to explain the existence of Supergirl in the Legion stories.

 One change of the Superman mythos introduced by Byrne was that Kal-El was not an infant sent from Krypton to Earth, rather, his fetus was placed in a "birthing matrix" equipped with a rocket engine and Jor-El's experimental warp drive, with Kal-El gestating during the trip to Earth.
 Once the rocket landed, Kal-El was fully "born" on Earth.
 This made him "born" an American, a plot point that would be used in Armageddon 2001, a DC Comics storyline which explored possible futures, one of which featured Superman becoming President of the United States.

-The planet Krypton in this series as cold and emotionally sterile, an idea Byrne borrowed from the 1978 film Superman and later carried on by other writers.The Man of Steel was highly regarded as an origin story for Superman.
+The planet Krypton in this series is cold and emotionally sterile, an idea Byrne borrowed from the 1978 film Superman and later carried on by other writers.The Man of Steel was highly regarded as an origin story for Superman.
 The first issue sold 200,000 copies.
 The cover to that issue was named one of the "75 Most Iconic DC Covers of All-Time" by Comic Book Resources, while users on that site voted it (along with the rest of Byrne's Superman run) as one of the "Top 100 Comic Book Runs" in 2012.
-Issue 3, where Superman met Batman, was named by IGN as one of "The Greatest Superman/Batman Stories."
-The website io9 called the mini-series "Must Read," while others gave many examples of why it is loved.
+Issue #3, where Superman met Batman, was named by IGN as one of "The Greatest Superman/Batman Stories".
+The website io9 called the mini-series "Must Read", while others gave many examples of why it is loved.